DionTech/scrape/README.md

+# about

+scrape was written to scrape a site fast and also store header information to can grep them.
+It is part of an ethical hacking reconnaissance part.
+So sure, you can scrape the whole domain with each path that could be found, but you can also scrape only some specific paths dependent to your own experienced template.

 # install

 At the moment, there is no real install script provided.
 You need to have go installed (locally I have developed and tested it with version 1.14.3), so you can call